erinn/comodo_proxy/README.md

 This code is meant to be run inside of a docker container, and for maximum ease I would recommend using the source-to-image tool: https://github.com/openshift/source-to-image

-Using s2i will dramatically speed up deployment of the application, if a container needs to be built by hand for some reason, that exercise will be left up to the reader.
+You will need to have at least version >= 1.3.0 of s2i.

-To build the image run the following for CentOS:
+To build the dockerfile run the following for CentOS:

-    s2i build https://github.com/erinn/comodo_proxy docker.io/centos/python-36-centos7 comodo_proxy:latest
+    s2i generate docker.io/centos/python-36-centos7 Dockerfile

-Or if you wish to use the now free RHEL UBI containers:
+Or if you wish to use the now free to all RHEL UBI containers:

-    s2i build https://github.com/erinn/comodo_proxy registry.redhat.io/ubi8/python-36 comodo_proxy:latest
+    s2i generate registry.access.redhat.com/ubi8/python-36 Dockerfile

-This will provide you with a docker container tagged 'comodo_proxy' which you will then need to start with the appropriate mount points, see below.
+This will provide you with a Dockerfile which you can then run through your preferred builder.
+Most folks will be most familiar with 'docker build':

+    docker build -t comodo_proxy:latest .

+However, buildah can also be used:

+    buildah build -f Dockerfile -t comodo_proxy:latest .

+Finally push the container to the appropriate location using docker, buildah, or whatever tool suits you.

 ## Mounts:
 The container requires the following mounts in order to work (all files on the host must, obviously,